UFC Fight Pass looks like any UFC, MMA, and combat sports fan dream.

 Honestly, the price isn't bad when you consider the number and the quality of the fights you get, from the UFC and all the other organizations.

-The only thing that makes you think twice about subscribing or not is really the quality of the app and the stream you get.
+The only thing that makes you think twice about subscribing or not is the quality of the app and the quality of the stream you get.

 - Huge fight library